feathr-ai/feathr/docs/how-to-guides/feathr-configuration-and-env.md

 ---
 layout: default
-title: Configuration, environment varialbles, and store secrets in a secure way
+title: Configuration, environment variables, and store secrets in a secure way
 parent: Feathr How-to Guides
 ---

-# Configuration and environment varialbles in Feathr
+# Configuration and environment variables in Feathr

 Feathr uses a YAML file and a few environment variables to allow end users to have more flexibility.
 See the example of the following configurations in [this file](https://github.com/linkedin/feathr/blob/main/feathr_project/feathrcli/data/feathr_user_workspace/feathr_config.yaml).